oist/optinist/docs/installation.md

 **CAUTION for M1 Mac User**
 We use tensorflow in caiman code.
 We know that M1 mac doesn't install tensorflow easily, so if there is a problem, skip install caiman.
 (Release in progress…)

-If you use m1 mac, skip this.
+If you are m1 mac user, skip this.

 ```bash
 # for CaImAn